Why Doesn't Pittsburgh Have An NBA Team?

 Recent studies place the cost of a new basketball stadium at approximately $276 million, with two-thirds of that money being generated from public funding.
 While tax revenues, job creation and an increase in economic activity (i.e. tourism) are often cited as benefits, a study in the Economic Review notes that those benefits (estimated at about $5 million per year) fall far short of the cost of attracting or retaining a team.

-Admittedly, Pittsburgh has the Consol Energy Center that could make building a stadium unnecessary, but other cities willing to take on the price tag of a new (or expensively renovated) stadium would offer teams the ability to up their value.
+Admittedly, Pittsburgh has CONSOL Energy Center which could make building a stadium unnecessary, but other cities willing to take on the price tag of a new (or expensively renovated) stadium would offer teams the ability to up their value.
 Forbes notes that the most valuable team in the league, the New York Knicks, owes a good deal of its price tag to the $1 billion renovations to Madison Square Garden.

 On top of this, the threat of moving the team might be more effective than actually moving, as franchise owners have often convinced state and local governments to provide new stadiums as an incentive to keep their teams at home.
 In the past 20 years, only three NBA teams have moved cities.